Is Keeping the Heater on at Night Bad for My Sinuses?

 It’s comforting to be inside a warm home when the weather turns cold.
 That is why you ensure that your heating system is properly maintained before winter.
 Central heating offers plenty of benefits on chilly days and nights.
 It is all right to have a warm home, but when the rooms become airless, dry, and hot, the situation places your health at risk.
 It brings us to a pressing question, “can a dry house cause sinus problems?”

 The answer to the question is YES!
 We’ll talk about it lengthily before we tackle the ways on how to avoid dry air at home.

 Can a dry house cause sinus problems?

 Humans’ need for warmth differs.
-There are people who are fine with higher temperature while others want the temperature to be a bit lower even if it is cold outside.
+There are people who are fine with higher temperatures while others want the temperature to be a bit lower even if it is cold outside.
 Some like the idea of snuggling under a blanket, while some like to wear thick clothing while sitting in front of a fire.

 Central heating keeps the entire house warm although there are some reasons why you feel ill when the central heating is turned on for a long time.

 Scientifically, the air becomes dry when the weather is cold.
 The colder it gets, the more moisture leaves the air through condensation.
 Outside, the colder air could be heated and still hold moisture because of the moist earth, the grass, trees, and sunlight.

 But inside a house, there are limited, if any sources of moisture during the colder months.
 The cold air that enters your home has very little humidity.
 When you turn up the heat to dispel the cold, the moisture from the air evaporates.
 The central heating system comes in bursts, do whatever moisture is available dissipates before they dry and heated air reaches your still moist sinuses.
 Whatever moisture is left on your sinuses evaporates as you breathe.
 This explains why a dry house can cause sinus problems.